Jayant501/React-projects/README.md

-Here i have created a Counter Project using ReactJS.
+Here i have created a different Projects using ReactJS.